-UBC has a current allocation of 187 Chairs.
-Tier I Chairs are seven-year renewable positions targeted at experienced researchers who are world leaders in their fields.
+UBC has a current allocation of 194 chairs; 84 Tier 1 chairs and 110 Tier 2 chairs.
+UBC’s current utilization is 199 chairs; 79 Tier 1 chairs and 120 Tier 2 chairs.
+Tier I Chairs are seven-year positions, renewable once, targeted at experienced researchers who are world leaders in their fields.
 Tier II Chairs are five-year appointments, renewable once.
 They are targeted at exceptional emerging scholars who have the potential to lead in their fields.

 Deadlines for submissions

-Nominations may be submitted twice a year at the recommendation of the dean.
-Each year, the spring deadline is March with final submission to Ottawa in April.
-The fall deadline is August with final submission to Ottawa in October.
+Nominations may be submitted at the recommendation of the dean.
 See the schedule below for upcoming deadlines, decisions and announcements.

 For further information, instructions for nominated Tier I and II Chairs and renewal processes, contact Linda Leathley, the CRC Secretariat, at: